-Well my whole life, I grew up with this.
-He was in the middle of a pile of material reading and I would say to him, “Why do you need to know all that?”
+JOHN: And he said to me, you know, recently, he said, “You know, for the first time I don’t think I’m reading as much as I used to.”
+Well, you know, my whole life I grew up with this.
+He was in the middle of a pile of material reading, and I would say to him, “Why do you need to know all that?”
 I mean, fascinated by all kinds of things.
-And even now when I go to visit him, he’s got stacks of stuff and he’s still reading but he thinks its diminished a little bit.
-And I guess as you kind of see the end coming, you ask yourself, why am I absorbing all this information?
+And even now when I go to visit him, he’s got stacks of stuff and he’s still reading, but he thinks like it’s diminished a little bit.
+And I guess as you kind of see the end coming, you ask yourself, “Why am I absorbing all this information?
 What am I going to do with it?”

-PHIL: Well keep it up because it feeds us and it’s a blessing to all of us who sit under your teaching.
+PHIL: Well keep it up, because it feeds us, and it’s a blessing to all of us who sit under your teaching.

 JOHN: Thank you.

-PHIL: To what do you attribute the explosive growth of your ministry, in particularly Grace To You, in the past decade and a half?
+PHIL: To what do you attribute the explosive growth of your ministry, in particularly Grace to You, in the past decade-and-a-half?

-But on the other hand, I also ask myself the question...you know, Grace Church, we have such phenomenal ministry there, such glorious ministry there, you know, we have this wonderful music and worship and children’s ministry and youth and adults and preaching of the Word of God, and we’re surrounded by five little churches where people go every week, that they could walk to Grace Church.
-And I’m saying to myself...and I know nothing’s going on there, so I’m saying, whatever level of success we may be having, we’re also faced with real failure.
-And then all around our church, take away the churches, are houses full of people who have never darkened the door of our church and they’ve been living in there for 20 years.
-So whatever it is that we’re doing, it certainly isn’t compelling everybody.
+But on the other hand, I also ask myself the question, you know, Grace Church, we have such phenomenal ministry there, such glorious ministry there.
+You know, we have this wonderful music and worship and children’s ministry, and youth and adults, and preaching of the Word of God, and we’re surrounded by five little churches where people go every week.
+Now they could walk to Grace Church.
+And I’m saying to myself – and I know nothing’s going on there, so I’m saying, you know, whatever level of success we may be having, we’re also faced with real failure.
+And then all around our church, take away the churches, are houses full of people who have never darkened the door of our church and they’ve been living in there for twenty years.
+So whatever it is that we’re doing certainly isn’t compelling everybody.

 But again, I feel like we should have more people hearing the Word of God in our church than we have.
 We should have far more than we have, far more.
-I wonder how, you know, how someone could come and be in our church and not want to come back every week.
-Not to hear the preacher but just the joy of the fellowship and hear the music and go to the classes and have their kids involved.
-I...I'm saying how can people come once or twice and not come back?
-I don't...so at the same time you have a measure of success, you are always faced with the reality that some people can be completely indifferent to what some people think is so wonderful.
+I wonder how, you know, how someone could come and be in our church and not want to come back every week, not to hear the preacher, but just the joy of the fellowship, and hear the music, and go to the classes, and have their kids involved.
+I’m saying, “How can people come once or twice and not come back?”
+So at the same time that you have a measure of success, you are always faced with the reality that some people can be completely indifferent to what some people think is so wonderful.